Tips for Using Our Weekly Programming and Reflection Diary

 Extension Planning: The final box to complete relates to the question: Where to from here?
 An overview of what concepts you would like to explore during the next week based upon the week that was, whether pre-planned or writing daily extensions.
 This can then be abbreviated into the ’Next suggested topic to Explore’ box at the end of your program and reflection then transferred to the co-related box at the top of your program and reflection for the next week.

 These tips for how to use the diary were developed by Lyn Amos and show how she uses the diary in her practice.
-Lyn is a Family Day Care educator with a long history in Centre Based care, she has both a Cert III and Diploma in Early Childhood Education and also an Associate Degree in Education.
+Lyn was a Family Day Care educator with a long history in Centre Based care and is now a Kindergarten teacher she has both a Cert III and Diploma in Early Childhood Education and also an Associate Degree in Education.
 You are obviously free to use the diary any way that suits you best.
 If you would like more information or clarification, please email info@ bccr.com.au

 As any early childhood or teaching professional will tell you, dotting all the i’s and crossing all the t’s in the form of observation, progress tracking and achieving educational outcomes is pretty much a full time job.